ukwa/w3act/README.md

 Description of the domain object model and user flows can be find in [wiki]

+Initial permissions and roles definition according to the requirements document is in initial-data.yml

 ### Develop

 Build status is supported by Travis [build-status]